aberezhk/simple-mock-server/README.md

 * Mock server records all the request it receives and provides the log on HTTP GET request to /mock/history
 * Mock server can be configured with HTTP POST request to /mock/configure endpoint.
 * It can also provide its current configuration via HTTP GET request to /mock/configure endpoint.
+* NEW!
+Mock server can proxy not configured requests to defined host

-In current version mock server can provide either a response with json body or an jpg, png or mp4 file.
+In current version configured requests on mock server can provide either a response with json body or an jpg, png or mp4 file.

 ### Prerequisites